Interested in exploring Oklahoma’s storied history?

 Ok2Explore is a free searchable index of births and deaths that occurred in the state of Oklahoma.
 Included is limited information on births occurring more than 20 years ago and deaths occurring more than 5 years ago.
 You may search the index using any combination of the subject’s name, date of event (birth or death), county of event, and sex.

-Provides full-text access to dozens of newspapers across Oklahoma.
+Provides full-text access to dozens of local, statewide, and college/university newspapers and transcripts from television stations across Oklahoma.
 Includes full-text and image editions of The Oklahoman and Tulsa World, including today’s full-color, digital edition of The Oklahoman.

 Collections